lukuang/InfoChain/README.md

   * query_2

   Optional parameters:
-  * -td: top document count, the number of documents in which the script trys to find common documents
+  * -td: top document count, the number of documents in which the script tries to find common documents
-  * -cd: common info doc count, the number of documents in which the script trys to find common entities
+  * -cd: common info doc count, the number of documents in which the script tries to find common entities
   * -nt: number of top common info: the number of most frequent entities to be considered when finding common entities.
 For instance, if it is specified as 100, the most frequent 100 entities of each query will be compared and the common entities will be printed out
   * *-vm*: vector method, what kind of vectors to be generated.
 The input options are:
     * 0: words